 It takes about 2 hours to drive to Portland from Boston.
 You’ll take 93 North and drive past Portsmouth, New Hampshire, another charming New England town.
 If you decide to make it a weekend trip, a Portsmouth and Portland combo would be perfect for two days.

-There are tons of cool things to do in Portland Maine year-round, but I am going to outline our one-day itinerary, which was a great way to spend one day in Portland.
-For a full list of fun things to do in Portland Maine and many Maine points of interest, visit the visitportland.com website to find a local events calendar, things to do, a full list of restaurants, and more!
+There are tons of cool things to do in Portland Maine year-round, but I am going to outline our one-day itinerary, which was a great way to spend one day in Portland Maine.
+For a full list of fun things to do in Portland Maine and many Maine points of interest, visit the visitportland.com website.
+You will find a local events calendar, things to do, a full list of restaurants, and more!

 Onto the itinerary!